The Heap: A Contamination-Free Multilingual Code Dataset for Evaluating Large Language Models: Collection

 \subsection{Query}

 We focus on repositories that have one of the targeted languages as the main language of the repository.
 We further select only repositories that are licensed under non-permissive licenses.
-We choose non-permissive licenses as an initial filter for repositories, as many large-scale datasets focus on exclusively unlicensed or permissively \mbox{licensed code~\cite{kocetkov2023the, lozhkov2024starcoder2, together2023redpajama}.} The reasons for the exclusion of non-permissively licensed code in other datasets come from potential licensing issues that may be related to the output of models trained on non-permissively licensed data~\cite{ourPaper}. \textit{The Heap} is not intended for pre-training models that are aimed at end users, but rather for exclusive use in a research setting.
+We choose non-permissive licenses as an initial filter for repositories, as many large-scale datasets focus on exclusively unlicensed or permissively \mbox{licensed code~\cite{kocetkov2023the, lozhkov2024starcoder2, together2023redpajama}.} Non-permissively licensed code is usually removed due to potential licensing issues that may be related to the output of models trained on non-permissively licensed data~\cite{ourPaper}. \textit{The Heap} is not intended for pre-training models that are aimed at end users, but rather for exclusive use in a research setting.
 The inclusion of exclusively non-permissively licensed code has the added benefit that it acts as a deterrent for developers to train LLMs on \textit{The Heap}, ensuring it remains a relevant source of data for downstream tasks.
 We provide an overview of the licenses used in this work in Table~\ref{tab:licenses}.